AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 - A tree view of all elements used in the document.

-- If an element has an ID, attribute, and text you can see them along with the element.
+- If an element has an ID, attribute, and text you can view them along with the element.

 - Access Outline view in both Author and Source views.

 - Use the filter drop-down list to show all elements or only the broken references:

 - Clicking on an element in the Outline view selects the element's content in the Author or Source view.The Outline view remains in sync with the Author and Source view.
-If you make any changes in any view, you can see them in the Outline view.
+If you make any changes in any view, you can view them in the Outline view.
 For example, if you add a paragraph or update an element in the Author view, it is shown in the Outline view.

     ![](images/select-element-content-outline-view_cs.png){width="650" align="left"}

 - Drag and drop elements.
 You can easily replace an element by dropping another element on it.
-If you drag and drop an element over another element and you see a dashed rectangle box around the element, it indicates that the element will get replaced.
+If you drag and drop an element over another element and you view a dashed rectangle box around the element, it indicates that the element will get replaced.
 It replaces the element on which the element is dropped.

     ![](images/replace-element-outline-view_cs.png){width="800" align="left"}